joaocabeca2/SHARC/sharc/campaigns/imt_hotspot_eess_active/readme.md

 The document that should be referenced is
-"HIBS and IMT-2020 Coexistence with other Space/Terrestrial Communications and Radar Systems", a Doctoral Thesis by Luciano Camilo Alexandre
+"HIBS and IMT-2020 Coexistence with other Space/Terrestrial Communications and Radar Systems", a Doctoral Thesis by Luciano Camilo Alexandre publicated on Dec 2022

 The document can be downloaded found [here](https://www2.inatel.br/biblioteca/teses-de-doutorado) and